niente010/MDEF_website/docs/project/project.md

 !!! note ""

 ## **Methodology**
 ![](processTotal.png){: .image-full-width }

-For this project we had the opportunity to create a unique workflow: how to have a conversation among 3 characters, in order for one to influence the others and vice-versa?
+For this project ==we had the opportunity to create a unique workflow==: how to have a conversation among 3 characters, in order for one to influence the others and vice-versa?
-We didn’t want to split in groups so we came up with a configuration for our project that was balanced among the three of us, taking inspiration from the geometric shapes that represents this concept: the triangle.
+We didn’t want to split in groups so we came up with a configuration for our project that was balanced among the three of us, taking inspiration from the geometric shapes that represents this concept: ==the triangle==.
 This is how the workflow that we designed works:

 ### **Step 0: Three Cells**